DailyDoseJS/colorpicker-alt-V/README.md

     colorpicker-alt-V
 ]

- - Keybind to Open if player is in the Vehicle: DELETE-Key

 # Use:
-- Once you are ingame and in a vehicle pressen the DELETE key to open the Colorpicker.
+- Once you are ingame and in a vehicle press the DELETE key to open the Colorpicker.
 - Activate only one switch or Booth to color the vehicle(one switch must be active P for Primary, S for Secondary)
-- Click on Farbe Lackieren to apply the color to the vehicle.
+- Click on Farbe Lackieren to apply the color to the vehicle (only one or booth switch must be active to apply the color on primary or secondary)

 # License